ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 - Configuring **CloudFront Origin Access Control (OAC)** to allow only CloudFront — and nothing else — to read from the S3 bucket
 - Writing a **least-privilege S3 bucket policy** using `jsonencode()` that grants `s3:GetObject` exclusively to the CloudFront service principal
 - Automatically uploading **website files to S3** with correct `content_type` per file extension using `fileset()` and `lookup()` terraform functions.
-- Wiring **Route 53 DNS** to a CloudFront distribution using an alias A record
+- Connecting **Route 53 DNS** to a CloudFront distribution using an alias A record
 - Using **`locals`** to keep resource names and origin IDs consistent across the config without repetition

 > **Note:** This is an infrastructure as code project.
 The focus is on **cloud architecture, security configuration, and Terraform best practices** — not web development.
 The website files in `www/` exist solely to demonstrate a working deployment.